Difference Between DLL and PLL

 DLL is connected with the clock along with the input of the chain, and the clock is to be negatively delayed.
 It is like a negative-delay gate placed in the clock path in a digital circuit.

-The delay chain at its every stage is connected with a multiplexer.
+The delay chain at every stage is connected with a multiplexer.
 A control circuit updates the selector of the multiplexer automatically.

-DLL uses a variable phase block and it is of the first-order system.
+DLL uses a variable phase block, and it is of the first-order system.
 A DLL compares the phase of the last output with the input clock and generates an error signal.

-Then the integration takes place of this signal and is fed back as the control to all of the delay elements.
+Then the integration takes the place of this signal and is fed back as the control to all of the delay elements.

 DLL is preferred over PLL as it is less likely to show errors and is more stable.